Kabe88/Kabe88/README.md

 ### About Me :

-- I have a burning passion for everything IT-related.
+- I have a passion for everything IT-related.
 Both hardware and software.

 - I've studied system development and worked in the industry for 9 years